-- 13. (a) Is there a policy to encourage Diocesan organisations and parishes to use consumables such as tea and coffee branded with Fair Trade, Forest alliance or other such organisations, to encourage a fairer return to producers in developing countries? - (b) If not, has this ever been considered? - (c) If so, what were the results of such consideration?
+- (a) Is there a policy to encourage Diocesan organisations and parishes to use consumables such as tea and coffee branded with Fair Trade, Forest alliance or other such organisations, to encourage a fairer return to producers in developing countries? - (b) If not, has this ever been considered? - (c) If so, what were the results of such consideration?

-- 13. I am informed that the answer is as follows

 - (a) No

 - (b) No

 - (c) Not applicable